John A. McCone: Background

 John A. McCone was born in San Francisco, California, on January 4, 1902.
 His father ran iron foundries across California, a business founded in Nevada in 1860 by McCone's grandfather.
 He graduated from the University of California, Berkeley in 1922 with a BS in Mechanical Engineering, beginning his career in Los Angeles' Llewellyn Iron Works.
 He rose swiftly and in 1929, when several works merged to become the Consolidated Steel Corporation, he became executive vice president.
 He also founded Bechtel-McCone.

 He also worked for ITT.
 In 1946, the General Accounting Office implied that McCone was a war profiteer, stating that McCone and his associates of the California Shipbuilding Corporation had made $44 million on an investment of $100,000.
 McCone's political affiliation was with the Republican Party.

 McCone served for more than twenty years as a governmental adviser and official, including positions on the Atomic Energy Commission in the Eisenhower Administration in 1958–1961 and with the Central Intelligence Agency (CIA) in the Kennedy Administration and the Johnson Administration in 1961–1965.

-However, it would be his service in 1950–1951, as the second United States Under Secretary of the Air Force, that McCone got his first taste of duty in the senior levels of the U.S. Government during the Truman Administration.
+His service in 1950–1951, as the second United States Under Secretary of the Air Force, was McCone's first taste of duty in the senior levels of the U.S. Government during the Truman Administration.